ReereeM/IFMTYP-team06/README.md

 # IFMTYP-team06
-Our repositry foer coding stuff
+Our repositry for coding stuff